Locations:

 A note from Cleveland Clinic

 Being able to hear and communicate is essential to staying connected to the world around you.
-Audiologists help you do that by sharing ways of protecting your hearing, and diagnosing and treating hearing loss.
-Many times, hearing loss happens gradually and gets worse over time.
-See an audiologist if you or your family have concerns about your hearing.
+So is being able to maintain balance without feeling dizzy.
+Audiologists can help in both aspects of your life.
+See an audiologist if you or your family has concerns about your hearing.
+Schedule an appointment if you’re having frequent trouble maintaining your sense of equilibrium or steadiness.
 Your primary care provider may be able to recommend an audiologist for you.

 Medically Reviewed